NFL teams debuting alternate helmets, jerseys for the 2022 season

 — Philadelphia Eagles (@Eagles) July 22, 2022

-The Eagles revealed black alternate helmets for select games in 2022.
+The Eagles revealed black alternate helmets for three games in 2022: Week 12 against the Green Bay Packers, Week 16 against the Cowboys and Week 18 against the Giants.
 The black jersey made its debut in 2003.

 In March, Eagles chairman and CEO Jeffrey Lurie announced that the team would be bringing back the kelly green uniforms that were worn up until 1996, but not until the 2023 season.